dillonemorris/dillonemorris/README.md

 <br />

 🌱 I stay inspired by always learning something new.
-I’m currently learning more about the back-end, specifically GraphQL, express and Apollo.
+I currently have a <a href="https://github.com/dillonemorris/mybooks">side project</a> in development where I'm exploring the new <a href="https://nextjs.org/blog/next-13">Next 13</a> release.

 <br />